free1234hm/CREAM/README.md

 ## What is it?
-CREAM is an analytical framework for detecting co-regulated gene modules and performing subsequent analyses.
-This system contains three executable programs: ‘CREAM.jar’ is used to detect co-regulated gene modules from gene/protein expression data; and ‘CREAM_dcanalysis.jar’ and ‘CREAM_survival.jar’ are used to perform differential co-expression analysis and survival analysis on the resulting modules.
+CREAM (Correlation-based Regulatory Events and Modules) is a multi-interaction network framework for gene expression analysis.
+It enables users to construct multi-interaction networks from gene expression data using desired interactions, identifying functional modules within these networks, and extracting prognostic subnetworks for specific clinical outcomes.
+This system contains two executable programs: ‘CREAM Module Detection.jar’ for network construction and module detection and ‘CREAM Survival Analysis.jar’ for prognostic subnetwork identification.

 ## Software requirements